linka-cloud/coredns-split/README.md

 split:go.linka.cloud/coredns-split
 ~~~

-Put this lower in the plugin list, so that *split* is executed after any of the other plugins.
+Put this higher in the plugin list, so that *split* is before after any of the other plugins.

 After this you can compile coredns by: